ExVeCtr/ExVectrData/README.md

+# IMPORTANT!!!
+Everything in ExVectrData was movec to ExVectrDSP as the naming is clearer.
+This branch contains the previous code for compatibility.
+Replave this library to ExVectrDSP to update to newest version.

 # ExVectrData
 Part of the ExVeCtr project.
 ExVectrData offers data structures used by many systems and many types of data processing things like Kalman, Low-Pass filters etc.